Illinois House and Senate Pass New Legislation Substantially Altering Procedures for Law Enforcement Questioning and Detainment on School Grounds

 Notably, the bill does not affect or limit the ability of a law enforcement officer to make arrests on school grounds.
 Schools also would not be required to comply with the law if urgent and immediate action is necessary for any of the following reasons:

 2. to apprehend an armed or fleeing suspect;

 4. address an emergency or otherwise dangerous situation.

 The bill will go into effect immediately upon signature by the Governor.
 We will continue to monitor the bill and inform you of its progress.
-If the Governor signs the bill, school districts should prepare to train staff on the new requirements and review policies and procedures.
-For questions regarding the potentially significant implications of this bill on your district, contact Emily Tulloch or another Franczek attorney.
+If the Governor signs the bill, schools should prepare to train staff on the new requirements and review policies and procedures.